 Fentanyl—like many drugs is not new, but the availability of it had made it as deadly as it is.
 Anyone who works in the narcotics space knows that accessibility is everything.
 Fentanyl was accessible, more so than anything else of its kind.
 The issue comes from when the cheaper alternative to many drugs is also considerably more potent.
 Deaths due to fentanyl were doubling year to year from 2013-2016.

-Opioid Usage in Georgia
+The Opioid Crisis in Georgia

 In 2017, there were 1,014 overdose deaths involving opioids in Georgia.
 The category that experienced the largest increase was deaths involving synthetic opioids such as fentanyl—419 deaths in 2017 as compared to 61 in 2012.
 The deaths resulting from heroin overdose also increased during this time period according to the statistics which is in line with the information regarding the second wave of the opioid crisis.

 GA providers in 2017 wrote 70.9 prescriptions for opioids for every 100 persons.
 The average rate in the US at the time was a rate of 58.7 prescriptions per 100 persons.